Celtic inscriptions in Noricum: Ptuj inscription

-The Ptuj inscription, discovered in 1894, is written right to left in a northern Italic alphabet and reads:
+The Ptuj inscription, discovered in 1894, is written right to left in Old Italic alphabet, and is unusual, since the vernacular writing traditions of Northern Italy are considered to have ceased in the late first century BC.
+The inscription reads as follows:

 This is interpreted as two personal names: Artebudz [son] of Brogduos.
 The name Artebudz may mean "bear penis" (compare Welsh arth "bear" and Irish bod "penis"), while Brogduos may contain the element brog-, mrog- "country" (compare Welsh bro "region, country").
 Alternatively, the inscription may be interpreted as Artebudz [made this] for Brogdos, with the second name in the dative case.